extracoolkid/CODOMANIA/README.md

 # CODOMANIA
-A Coding-blog for tech junkies.
+A Coding-Blog for tech junkies.